piyushmali/PerpPatrol/docs/01_PROJECT_OVERVIEW.md

 ## 🎯 Project Overview

 **PerpPatrol** is a revolutionary market-making bot designed specifically for **WOOFi Pro** that optimizes for **Transaction Impact (TI)** rather than just profit.
-Built for the **DeFrenz x WOO x GoMining Hackathon**, it represents the first bot to intelligently minimize trading costs while maximizing market-making efficiency.
+It represents the first bot to intelligently minimize trading costs while maximizing market-making efficiency in the cryptocurrency derivatives market.

 ## 🚀 Key Innovation: Transaction Impact Optimization